YumekaMengjiaLYU/jekyll-multilingual/_posts/2021-01-17-ica-algorithms.markdown

 commonly used time series approaches for the temporal corre- lation structure in fMRI analysis.
+### PCA and SVD

+As a final remark, let’s discuss the numerical advantages of using SVD.
+A basic approach to actually calculating PCA on a computer would be to perform the eigenvalue decomposition of directly.
+It turns out that doing so would introduce some potentially serious numerical issues that could be avoided by using SVD.
 ### Whitening

 Whitening can be used to easily alleviate the effects of coordinates given in different units.